urmastalimaa/interactive-frontend-development/homework/mathemagician/exercise7.md

 ### /ongoingGames

 * When URL matches `/ongoingGames`, show a list of games that are not finished.
-  * Known games do not have to persist through refreshes
+  * Known games do **not** have to persist through refreshes
 * Only show the game ID in the list.
-* When clicking on a row, navigate to `/games/:gameId`.
+* When clicking on a row, navigate to the corresponding game: `/games/:gameId`.

 ### /finishedGames

 * When URL matches `/finishedGames`, show a list of games that are finished
   * Known games do not have to persist through refreshes
 * Only show the game ID in the list.
-* When clicking on a row, navigate to `/games/:gameId`.
+* When clicking on a row, navigate to the corresponding game: `/games/:gameId`.

 ### /games/:gameId

-Note that multiple games must be able to be played concurrently!
+Note that multiple games must now be able to be played concurrently!

-* When URL matches /games/:gameId, show the game with an ID that matches URL parameter `gameId`
+* When URL matches /games/:gameId, show the game with the ID that matches URL parameter `gameId`
 * Display the next expression (if any) and round history similarly to before
 * If no game with the parameter ID exists, display "Game #gameId not found".